Think-Pair-Share:

 How does YMetaconnect Supports This Activity?

-YMetaconnect strengthens the Think Pair Share Strategy by providing a structured flow for individual reflection, collaborative discussion, and group sharing.
-Here’s how YMetaconnect supports this activity:
+YMetaconnect strengthens the think pair share strategy by providing a structured flow for individual reflection, collaborative discussion, and group sharing.
+Here’s how YMetaconnect supports think pair share activity:

 • RAR AI’s Customized Activity Selection